Combustible Dust: An Explosion Hazard

 Start by recognizing all the possible combustible materials in your facility.
 Some may not initially be apparent so it’s best to conduct regular checks to identify them.
 This way, you’ll get an idea on how to best handle each recognized hazardous dust.

-Create Your Own Combustible Dust Audit Checklist
+Create your own Combustible Dust Audit Template

 Use proper dust collection systems